run-ai/docs/manage-ai-initiatives/managing-your-resources/node-pools.md

 In the Run:ai Platform a user with the System administrator role can create, view, edit, and delete node pools.
 Creating a new node pool creates a new instance of the Run:ai [Scheduler](../../scheduling-and-resource-optimization/runai-scheduler-concepts-and-principles.md).
 Workloads submitted to a node pool are scheduled using the node pool’s designated scheduler instance.

-Once created, the new node pool is automatically assigned to all [projects](../managing-your-organization/projects.md) and [departments](../managing-your-organization/departments.md) with a quota of zero GPU resources, unlimited CPU resources, and over-quota enabled (medium weight if over-quota weight is enabled).
-This allows any project and department to use any node pool when over-quota is enabled, even if the administrator has not assigned a quota for a specific node pool within that project or department.
+Once created, the new node pool is automatically assigned to all [projects](../managing-your-organization/projects.md) and [departments](../managing-your-organization/departments.md) with a quota of zero GPU resources, unlimited CPU resources, and over quota enabled (medium weight if over quota weight is enabled).
+This allows any project and department to use any node pool when [over quota is enabled](../adapting-ai-initiatives.md), even if the administrator has not assigned a quota for a specific node pool within that project or department.

 When submitting a new [workload](../../workloads-in-runai/workloads.md), users can add a prioritized list of node pools.
 The node pool selector picks one node pool at a time (according to the prioritized list) and the designated node pool scheduler instance handles the submission request and tries to match the requested resources within that node pool.
 If the scheduler cannot find resources to satisfy the submitted workload, the node pool selector moves the request to the next node pool in the prioritized list, if no node pool satisfies the request, the node pool selector starts from the first node pool again until one of the node pools satisfies the request.